-CCTV
+• CCTV

-Details of the locations of any overt CCTV surveillance cameras operated by or on behalf of the department.
-The department should decide on the level of detail which is appropriate.
-This could be by building or more general geographic locations, such as postcodes or partial postcodes, depending on the security issues raised, for example, where border controls are involved.
+Details of the locations of any overt CCTV surveillance cameras operated by or on behalf of the relevant NI department.
+The relevant NI department should decide on the level of detail which is appropriate.
+This could be by building or more general geographic locations, such as postcodes or partial postcodes, depending on the security issues raised.

-Disclosure logs
+• Disclosure logs

-If a department produces a disclosure log indicating the information provided in response to requests, it should be readily available.
+If a department produces a disclosure log indicating the information provided in response to FOI requests, it should be readily available.
 Disclosure logs are recommended as good practice.

-Register of gifts
+• Register of gifts

-Ministers - details of gifts over £140 given or received; hospitality and from which organisation; travel (including overseas, detailed unless properly regarded as non-routine).
+Ministers - details of gifts given or received; hospitality and from which organisation; travel (including overseas, detailed unless properly regarded as non-routine).

-If relevant, senior civil servants at SCS2 and above and special advisers - details of gifts given or received; hospitality and from which organisation; travel (including overseas, detailed unless properly regarded as non-routine).
+If relevant, senior civil servants at Grade 3 and above and special advisers - details of gifts given or received; hospitality and from which organisation; travel (including overseas, detailed unless properly regarded as non-routine).

-- A list of Ministers' interests - Other lists required by law
+- Any register of interests kept in the department - Other lists required by law